mattermost/docs/source/deployment/advanced-permissions.rst

 - **Make channel read-only:** The ability for Admins to turn off posting in specified channels.
 - **Restrict reactions:** Turn off the ability for members and guests to post reactions.
 - **Restrict channel mentions:** Turn off the ability for users to post channel wide mentions (@all/channel/here) in specified channels.
-- **Channel member management:** Only Admins can add and remove channel members in the specified channels.
+- **Channel member management:** Only Admins have the ability to add and remove channel members in the specified channels.

 These settings are modified in **System Console > User Management > Channels**.